emerconn/emerconn.github.io/README.md

 notes for myself because i have goldfish brain:

-install ruby-full and Bundle gem
+install ruby-full and the Bundle gem

 steps to create jekyll scaffold
 -- https://jekyllrb.com/tutorials/using-jekyll-with-bundler/